JessicaAndrew/EEE3097S-Group-3/README.md

 The different encryption algorithms used are within the Encryption folder.
 The different compression algorithms used are within the Compression folder.

+Note that the files used in the first stage of testing are in the 'Old data' folder in the 'Testing Data Sets' folder.
+The files used in the second stage of testing are in the 'Sense HAT B data' folder in the 'Testing Data Sets' folder.
+The files used in stage 2 of the project are from data from the Sense HAT pushed to csv files.
+These files can be seen are named as "Number of readings taken".csv.

 The folder called Combined has three python files in it.
-CompressEncrypt.py compresses and encrpyts the inputted file.
+CompressEncrypt.py compresses and encrypts the inputted file.
 DecryptDecompress.py decrypts then decompresses the file.
-TestLostData.py is used to first shallow and then deep check if the orignal file and the final decompressed file match.
+TestLostData.py is used to first shallow and then deep check if the original file and the final decompressed file match.

-Note that the files used in the first stage of testing are in the Testing Data Sets folder.

-The files used in stage 2 of the project are from data from the Sense HAT pushed to csv files.
-These files can be seen in Sense-Hat-Data folder with the names "Number of readings taken".csv
+To run the files in the Combined folder once the data files to deal with have been outputted, first use the command line code to call the CompressEncrypt.py code: python3 CompressEncrypt.py <fileName>.csv (for example python3 CompressEncrypt.py 1400.csv).
+Then run the DecryptDecompress.py code by running the command line code: python3 DecryptDecompress.py <fileName>_compressed_encypted.bz2 (for example python3 DecryptDecompress.py 1400_compressed_encypted.bz2).
+To finally test that the original file and the final decompressed file match run the TestLostData.py using the command line code: TestLostData.py <fileName>.csv (for example python3 TestLostData.py 1400.csv).
+Note that all this code is intended to be run an a RaspberryPi Zero.